01 of 08

-Designed by former CEO David DeLorme and constructed by DeLorme staff, Eartha is a technological marvel and a wondrously detailed, three-dimensional representation of our planet and its movements.
+Designed by former CEO David DeLorme and constructed by DeLorme staff, Eartha is a technological marvel and a wondrously detailed, three-story, three-dimensional representation of our planet and its movements.

 Like our Earth, Eartha tilts at 23.5 degrees, and she rotates on an "axis," a specially designed cantilever arm.
 It took more than a year for DeLorme cartographers to compile the data used to create this giant globe, which occupies Garmin's three-story lobby and is open free to the public weekdays year-round.Continue to 2 of 8 below.